INSPIRE. ENGAGE. ENTERTAIN.

 CHANGE THE WORLD.

 Isabel Sadurni is a Motion Picture Editor and Producer with over 15 years experience in filmmaking.
 She collaborates on feature films, shorts and series with independent and commercial filmmakers who share the belief that a story told well can change the world.
 Her work includes award winning feature-length documentaries and short narratives that have played in top-tier festivals and on HBO, PBS and The Discovery Channel.
 Her focus is in working on films that are vehicles for change for people, for communities and for the planet.
-She's especially supportive of female driven narratives and diversity in building crews.
+She's especially supportive of cultivating diverse perspectives and fearless creativity.
 With every project, her goal is to inspire and empower, to think about challenges, issues, and shared goals, and build a strong emotional connection to a specific audience that will lift the material to its highest potential And she's ambitious enough to think that together, we can shatter expectations and change thinking through stories in every medium.